 3. Ride an old inspired-tramway bus for the tour.

-4. Meet different people from different races
+4. Meet people from different races

-In this monument, the crippled soldier is a Filipino and the one helping is an American but my tour guide said that in Georgia, USA, they have the same monument and the one crippled is an American and the one helping is a Filipino.
+In this monument in Corregidor, there’s a disabled Filipino soldier that was helped by an American.
+But my tour guide said that there’s another same monument in Georgia, USA, where the crippled soldier is an American and the one helping is a Filipino.

 10. Ride a cruise!!!

 The place is a reminder that a lot of soldiers fought and sacrificed for our country.
-Our country may not be in a literal war now but she is still struggling and we should all continue to fight and care for her instead of a constant dilemma on what photos to post and likes to gather.
+Our country may not be in a literal war now, but she is still struggling in the hands of selfish people, and we should always fight for her and the freedom our heroes and soldiers fought back then.